pyx-project/pyx/manual/metapost.rst

    path is open or closed depends on the type of knots used, begin endpoints or not.
 Note also that the number of knots and links must be equal for closed paths, and that you cannot create a path comprising closed subpaths.

+   The *epsilon* argument governs the accuracy of the calculations implied in creating the path (see above).
+The value *None* means fallback to the default epsilon of the module.

 Instances of the class :class:`path` inherit all properties of the Postscript paths in :mod:`path`.